 The department receives the regular Medicaid program federal matching funds for SMB clients.

 QMB-SMF.
-(QI-1)- To qualify for QMB-SMF a person must be receiving Medicare Part A but they cannot be residing in an institution (nursing facility, hospital or ICF/MR).
+(QI-1)- To qualify for QMB-SMF a person must be receiving Medicare Part A. Effective January 1, 2017, clients who are receiving any other Medicaid program offered by the state, including OSIPM and all MAGI programs, are not eligible for SMF.
 Eligibility is limited to clients whose income is equal to 120 up to 135% of the federal poverty level.
 Coverage is limited to payment of their Medicare Part B premium.
 An SMF client’s eligibility starts the first of the month in which their eligibility is determined and verified.
 The department receives a fixed allocation from the Federal Government to cover SMF clients, so the program must close when the allocation has been spent.

 The department receives 100% federal matching funds for SMF clients.QMB-DW.
 QMB-DW has the highest allowable income for a Medicare Savings Program at 200% of the Federal Poverty level.
 To be eligible for QMB-DW, (disabled worker) a person must be eligible for Medicare Part A as a qualified disabled worker under Section 1818 (A) of the Social Security Act.
 The Social Security Administration makes the decision as to whether or not a client meets the eligibility criteria to be a qualified disabled worker.
 To meet the criteria the client must be under age 65 and have lost eligibility for Social Security disability benefits because they have become gainfully employed, however they can continue to receive Medicare Part A if they pay a premium.
 QMB-DW pays for the Medicare Part A premium only.
 QMB-DW clients may be eligible for retroactive medical coverage, but they can not be eligible for QMB-DW and OSIPM at the same time.